ladmerc/ionic-topscroller/README.md

 ================================================================

 An Ionic directive for scrolling to the top of a long list.
 Demo can be found <a href="https://codepen.io/ladmerc/pen/JXNQXr">here:</a>
+Check it out on the MovRem app - The number one Movie/TV show reminder app

 ## Screenshots
 <img src="https://raw.githubusercontent.com/ladmerc/ionic-topscroller/master/img/screenshot1.png" alt="First Image" width="300px"  />